John White (composer): Life and career

-White was born in Berlin to an English father and German mother.
+John White was born in Berlin to an English father and German mother.
 The family moved to London at the outbreak of war.
 Originally a sculptor, White decided on a composition career when he heard Messiaen's Turangalîla-Symphonie.

-He studied composition at the London Royal College of Music from 1955 to 1958 with Bernard Stevens and piano with Arthur Alexander and Eric Harrison.
+He studied composition at the Royal College of Music from 1955 to 1958 with Bernard Stevens and piano with Arthur Alexander and Eric Harrison.
 He also took analysis classes privately with Elisabeth Lutyens.
 Upon graduation, White became the musical director of the Western Theatre Ballet, and then professor of composition at the Royal College of Music from 1961 to 1967.
-He is a skilled pianist and tuba player and has written extensively for both instruments.
+He was a skilled pianist and tuba player and has written extensively for both instruments.